Cobots: A beginner’s guide to collaborative robots

 Electronics

-The electronics industry and tech companies have used Collaborative robots for several years.
+The electronics industry and tech companies have used collaborative robots for several years.
 These cobots are used mostly for repetitive tasks requiring precision work.

 Some examples include: